 - Staggered start times and continued social distancing

 Back on Feb.
 26, 2020, we started this page to help teachers and administrators get a handle on the coming COVID-19 pandemic.
 At that time, we looked at questions like if we might have to close some schools.

-Seven (7) weeks later (mid-April), 90% of schools world wide were shut down.
+Seven (7) weeks later (mid-April), it turns out 90% of schools world wide had shut down.